-ministry at alderwood
+Philosophy of ministry at alderwood

 CONNECT

 We follow Jesus by connecting together in Jesus-centered relationships.
 Within our church family, connection happens as we put the needs of each other ahead of our own, loving our church like Jesus has loved us.
 Our relationships are not judged by affinity or commonality, but by the way we encourage one another to follow Jesus.
+The primary expression of our connect value exists in Groups.

 grow

 We follow Jesus by growing together to become more like Jesus.
 This means growing in our knowledge of Jesus, our love of Jesus, and the way we live like Jesus.
 Spiritual growth happens best in the context of relationship, and the study and application of God’s Word in community is the most effective way that groups can help each other grow.
+The primary expression of our grow value exists in our worship services, courses, and cohorts.

 Go

 We follow Jesus by going together to do what Jesus calls us to do.
 Going towards others means both serving people in Jesus’ name and sharing the good news of Jesus and his kingdom with the world.
 Going is the job of the church, not just individuals, and when our community is outward focused, we make the truth of the gospel visible to each other and the world.
 Through prayer, mutual service, building relationships with our neighbors, sharing the gospel, and inviting others into Christian community, we participate in the mission Jesus gave us to make disciples.
+The primary expressions of our go value exist in our service teams and in representing Jesus in our relational, local, and global contexts.

 How We do ministry